PreciousMohale/PreciousMohale/README.md

 ---

 Hello!
-I'm Precious Mohale, an enthusiastic data analyst with a strong foundation in Python, MySQL, Excel, and Power BI.
+I'm Precious Mohale, a Masters graduate and an enthusiastic data analyst with a strong foundation in Python, MySQL, Excel, and Power BI.
 My journey began with a fascination for turning raw data into actionable insights.
 Here's what I bring to the table:

 1. **Python Proficiency**:
    - I've honed my Python skills by working on data cleaning, transformation, and analysis.
 Whether it's pandas for data manipulation or matplotlib for visualizations, Python is my go-to tool.